Conghung43/RaspberryBluetoothCar/README.md

 ### Motors Not Working
 - Check motor driver connections and power supply
 - Verify PWM pins are correctly configured
-- Test individual motor functions in REPL
+- Test individual motor functions in MicroPico REPL (use Command Palette → "MicroPico: Connect")
 - Check motor driver enable pins
+- Verify sufficient power supply for motors (separate from Pico power if needed)

 ### No Response to Commands
 - Monitor REPL for incoming data